 Cédric Bouchard is one of the fastest rising stars of Champagne.
 Having only started his own label in 2000, he has quickly earned a reputation as Champagne’s most talented new wine producer, and was awarded the title of Champagne’s finest winemaker for the year 2008 by the Gault Millau.
 Bouchard embraces a revolutionary philosophy of bottling single vineyard, single variety (Pinot Noir, Chardonnay or Pinot Blanc), and single vintage cuveés.
 Rather than blending different sources and vintages to make a single cuvée, as is the long-standing norm in Champagne, Bouchard prefers to make a wine that is representative of the vintage and place of origin.
 He seeks to create individual wines of great character each year from his single vineyard bottlings.
 Each wine is made only from juice from the first pressing, fermented only with indigenous yeast and handled meticulously in the cellar to guarantee the finest wines possible.
 He believes in a long, slow and cool second fermentation which creates smaller, finer bubbles, and helps to enhance the vinosity of the underlying wine.
 The wines are produced with no dosage and with the goal of allowing the unique terroir of each wine to take center stage.

 Bouchard began his career in 2000 with only 1.37 hectares of vines in the village of Celles-sur-Ource in the Côte des Bar region of Champagne.
 His approach in the vineyards seeks to maximize quality every step of the way.
 Additionally, he farms organically, dramatically restricts yields (among the lowest in Champagne) and places extra emphasis on picking at the optimum moment.
-There are three distinct bottlings from his own vineyards which are all bottled under his Roses de Jeanne label.
 Bouchard has grown his initial holdings by working 1.47 hectares of vines owned by his father, which he farms with the same meticulous care as his own parcels.
-From these vineyards he produces Blanc de Noirs cuvées bottled under the Champagne Inflorescence label.
-The two distinct lineups include the following wines:
+Although his father's holdings were originally bottled under the Inflorescence label, beginning in 2014 all cuvées are now bottled under the Roses de Jeanne label.
+Cédric's distinct lineups include the following wines:

 Roses de Jeanne Les Ursules - 100% Pinot Noir from the .9 hectare lieu-dit of Les Ursules.
-This wine is currently unavailable as Bouchard aims to release it as a vintage bottling in 2014 and it is resting sur lie.
+The first vintage bottling of this wine is available in 2014.
 250-300 cases produced annually.

 Roses de Jeanne La Haute-Lemblée - 100% Chardonnay (five different clones) from the .12 hectare lieu-dit of La Haute Lemblée.
 Extremely limited production.